 6. Enable Reader Mode UI

 This flag activates the built-in reader mode, allowing you to read online articles and other content with fewer distractions and ad clutter.
-When enabled, this feature gives you access to a simplified version of the web page that is optimized for reading.
+When enabled, this feature gives you access to a simplified version of the web page optimized for reading.
 It strips away unnecessary distractions and makes it easier to focus on the content.
 This can be particularly helpful when reading long articles or documents.

 URL: chrome://flags/#enable-reader-mode